timfennell/pislider/README.md

 All Holy Grail parameters, including the exposure curve, aperture range, and ISO limits, are fully configurable through the GUI.

+Manual Trigger Mode

+The Manual Trigger Mode provides a flexible "shoot-move-shoot" workflow where the user, not a timer, decides when to take the next picture.
+This is ideal for situations where the timing of events is unpredictable, such as in stop-motion animation, photogrammetry, or when waiting for specific moments like a boat to pass or a crowd to clear.

+How It Works:

+Set Up the Sequence: In the GUI, you set up a timelapse sequence just like normal: define the total number of photos, the slider length, rotation angle, and distribution curves.
+The software pre-calculates the exact amount the slider and rotation axes need to move between each shot.
+Enable Manual Mode: In the Control Panel, select the "Manual Trigger" radio button.
+This disables the "Interval" setting, as the app will no longer use a timer.

+Start the Timelapse:

+The system takes the first photo immediately.
+After the first shot, it moves the gantry to the calculated position for the second shot and then stops.
+The motors will hold their position, and the app will wait indefinitely for your signal.

+Triggering the Next Shot:

+When you are ready, you can trigger the next "shot-move" cycle by pressing the Enter or Keypad-Enter key on a connected keyboard.
+The app will immediately take the next photo, then move the gantry to the position for the following shot, and wait again.
+This process repeats for the total number of photos you defined.
+It gives you complete control over the timing of your sequence while ensuring the motion between each shot is perfectly calculated and repeatable.

 Camera & Hardware Control: